axibase/atsd-use-cases/chart-of-the-day/breakeven-inflation/README.md

 ## Overview

-The breakeven rate of a security is the percent gain which an asset must achieve in order to break even against inflation.
+The breakeven rate of a security is the percent gain which an asset must achieve to break even against inflation.
 The rate differentiates the nominal and real return on an investment, the former being the raw percentage of increase or decrease and the latter being that percentage with inflation factored in.

 But what if that investment is not a financial instrument at all, or at least not a financial instrument in the traditional sense?